-But what’s the importance of insurance for auto repair shops?
+But what’s the importance of automotive shop insurance?
 Let’s find out whether you should invest in insurance.

-Why is insurance necessary for an auto repair business?
+Why is business insurance for an auto repair shop necessary?

 There are several reasons to get auto repair shop insurance.
 It protects your finances against common risks such as theft, lawsuits, and other damage that may occur due to work-related accidents.